raj312/iOS-MultiPage-App-Swift/readme.md

 # iOS-UserProfileApp
-An iOS app that:
-- demonstrates multi-page navigation and form control implementation
+An iOS app that demonstrates multi-page navigation and form control implementation

-- Uses sqlite database to store user data
-- Uses table views to display data
-- Uses objective C and Swift both in the same project.
-Just checking to see how transitioning from objective C to Swift would be
+Refer to Project iOS-UserProfileDatabase to see how swift and objectve C can be used in the same project and how to read and write to a database.